Agent-Tiro/agent-tiro.github.io/htb/devel.md

 ![Empty Web Shell]({{site.url}}/assets/devel/blank-webshell.png)

-How this works, is that whatever the user puts into the ``` command ``` field and passes it as an argument to ``` cmd.exe /c ``` when the execute button is pressed.
+How this works, is that whatever the user puts into the ``` command ``` field is taken and passed as an argument to ``` cmd.exe /c ``` when the execute button is pressed.
 The output is then displayed to screen, as shown with ``` whoami ``` in this example.

 ![Whoami]({{site.url}}/assets/devel/whoami.png)

+## Get a Shell

 Now that command execution is confirmed the next step is to look at a way of getting a full shell on the box.
-There are a few ways you can do this, like uploading a msfvenom payload and executing, a powershell one-liner (a really long one liner) but for this one I am going to use a smbserver to host netcat and execute a reverse shell command.
+There are a few ways you can do this, like uploading a msfvenom payload and executing it, or running a powershell one-liner (a really long one liner).
+But for this one I am going to use a smbserver to host netcat and execute a reverse shell command.

 The smbserver is setup using the impacket-smbserver script with the following command: